-No massive habilitation tome, instead more teaching in the lecture room: junior professorships have been an alternative to habilitation for seven years.
+No massive habilitation tome, instead more teaching in the lecture room: junior professorships have become a true alternative to habilitation.
 Two examples from Aachen and Berlin show how it's done.

 It was a crazy adventure that started Erika Abraham's scientific career in Germany.
 She was young, had finished school with straight A grades, and most importantly: she was in love.
 With a young man from Germany who had visited her home country, Hungary, for a few months.
 When their time together drew to an end, the then 19-year-old, despite not speaking a word of German, simply decided to move to Kiel to be with her true love.